-- 1. The School shall recruit, select and hire its own personnel. - 2.
-The School's employment practices shall be non-sectarian. - The teachers employed by or under contract to the School shall be certified as required by Chapter 1012. - 4.
+- The teachers employed by or under contract to the School shall be certified as required by Chapter 1012. - 2.
 The teachers employed by or under contract to the School shall be designated as a "highly qualified" teacher and be certified as required by Florida Statutes and federal regulations.
-In the event that an employed teacher is identified as a non-highly qualified teacher, no later than 30 days of such determination, the School shall provide the Sponsor with a plan to remedy the teacher's status.

-5. This Charter is contingent upon the School hiring the equivalent of a full-time administrator and sufficient instructional staff and support staff to meet the goals of this Charter.
+In the event that an employed teacher is identified as a non-highly qualified teacher, the School shall provide the Sponsor with a plan to remedy the teacher's status. - 3.
+The School shall disclose to the parents the qualifications of its teachers in the manner required by law.
+The School shall provide to the Sponsor, prior to the opening of school, the qualifications and assignments of all staff members using the Sponsor's designated database.
+Teaching assignments must match the state's course code directory numbers.
+Changes will be provided to the Sponsor within three (3) work days of hiring, granting leaves of absences, and/or terminating teachers. - 4.
+This Charter is contingent upon the School hiring the equivalent of a full-time onsite school principal and sufficient instructional staff and support staff to meet the goals of this Charter.

-B. Employment Practices
+C. Employment of Relatives

-- The School will be a private employer and will not participate in the Florida Retirement System (FRS). - 2.
-The School may not employ an individual to provide instructional services or to serve as a teacher's aide if the individual's certification or licensure as an educator is suspended or revoked by this or any other state. - C. This Contract makes the following full disclosure of the identity of all relatives employed by the School who are related to the School owner, president, chairperson of the governing board of directors, superintendent, governing board member, principal, assistant principal, or any other person employed by the School who has equivalent decision-making authority per section 1002.33(7)(a)(18), Florida Statutes: None. - D. If the relative is employed after execution of this Contract, the School shall disclose to the Sponsor, within ten (10) business days, the employment of any person who is a relative as defined in section 1002.33(7)(a)(18), Florida Statutes. - E. The School shall comply with the restriction on employment of relatives provisions included in section 1002.33(24), Florida Statutes. - F. The School may not knowingly employ an individual who has resigned from a school or school district in lieu of disciplinary action with respect to child welfare or safety or who has been dismissed for just cause by any school or school district with respect to child welfare or safety or who is under current suspension from any school or school district.
+- 1. The School shall comply with the restriction on employment of relatives provisions included in section 1002.33(24), Florida Statutes. - 2.
+This Contract makes the following full disclosure of the identity of all relatives employed by the School who are related to the School owner, president, chairperson of the governing board of directors, superintendent, governing board member, principal, assistant principal, or any other person employed by the School who has equivalent decision-making authority per section 1002.33(7)(a)(18), Florida Statutes:

+N/A

+3. If the relative is employed after execution of this Contract, the School shall disclose to the Sponsor, within ten (10) business days, the employment of any person who is a relative as defined in section 1002.33(7)(a)(18), Florida Statutes.

+D. Screening and Security